House on the Rock: Background

 The legitimacy of this story is also questioned in the biography of Alex Jordan written by Tom Kupsh.
-Tom Kupsh's book lists many of the same reasons as The House on the Rock website and also states that "The first agreement (an extended lease) with the Christianson family, who owned Deer Shelter Rock, was made some 30 years later in 1953 and no sign appeared at the road entrance until The House on the Rock opened to the public in 1960."
+Kupsh's book lists many of the same reasons as The House on the Rock website and also states that "The first agreement (an extended lease) with the Christianson family, who owned Deer Shelter Rock, was made some 30 years later in 1953 and no sign appeared at the road entrance until The House on the Rock opened to the public in 1960."

 Layout and attractions

 The "house" itself is atop Deer Shelter Rock, a column of rock approximately 60 by 70 ft, by 200 ft on the top, which stands in a forest nearby.
 Additions were made to the original structure and other buildings added over the course of several decades.
-The complex now features "The Streets of Yesterday", a re-creation of an early twentieth century American town; "The Heritage of the Sea", featuring nautical exhibits and a 200 ft of a fanciful whale-like sea creature; "The Music of Yesterday", a huge collection of automatic music machines; and what the management bills as "the world's largest indoor carousel", among other attractions.
+The complex now features "The Streets of Yesterday", a re-creation of an early twentieth century American town; "The Heritage of the Sea", featuring nautical exhibits and a 200 ft of a fanciful whale-like sea creature battling a Kraken; "The Music of Yesterday", a huge collection of automatic music machines; and what the management bills as "the world's largest indoor carousel", among other attractions.
 The carousel at the House on the Rock features 269 carousel animals, 182 chandeliers, over 20,000 lights, and hundreds of mannequin angels hanging from the ceiling.
-The carousel has no horses.
+The carousel, built in 1981, has no horses and cannot be ridden by visitors.
 During the winter, the attraction features a Christmas theme, with decorations and a large collection of Santa Claus figures.
 Many of the bathrooms are decorated with strange objects, including mannequins, flowers, and preserved animals.

 The earlier structures, namely the House on the Rock itself, the Gate House, and the Mill House, are reminiscent of the work of Frank Lloyd Wright, though much less coherently designed than is characteristic of Wright, given its patchwork of external structures and interior spaces.
 According to a likely apocryphal story, the building actually began partly to spite the master architect, who ran his Taliesin communal school near Spring Green.
 These early structures feature exposed stone, low ceilings, dark woodwork, and antiques on display.